 - If you have a private elm removed, ensure the stump is ground down 10cm below the soil surface and buried with soil.

 NOTE: Dutch elm disease is regulated through the Agricultural Pests Act (PDF, 458 KB) and Regulation (PDF, 399 KB).
-It has been identified as having the potential to be devastating to agricultural operations in Alberta, and as such, appointed inspectors may enter onto property at any time to inspect for and treat this disease.
+It has been identified as having the potential to be devastating to agricultural operations and natural ecosystems in Alberta, and as such, appointed inspectors may enter onto property at any time to inspect for and treat this disease.
 If found on your property, the disease must be controlled.